 - Absolute replacements – techniques which do not involve animals at any point, such as computer modelling, in vitro methodologies (e.g. tissue engineering), use of human volunteers

-BBSRC wishes to embed these principles in all the research within its remit involving animal use.
-It encourages grant applicants, including those whose research does not involve animals but could contribute to reduction and replacement, to consider opportunities to address the 3Rs.
+We wish to embed these principles in all the research within our remit involving animal use.
+We encourage grant applicants, including those whose research does not involve animals but could contribute to reduction and replacement, to consider opportunities to address the 3Rs.
 Applications that do not exclusively address improvements in the 3Rs will fit this priority if they aim to generate information relating to the 3Rs as part of a larger or related study.

 Outputs and impacts

 Outputs of 3Rs research are expected to have wide policy and societal impacts including addressing both the Government's priorities in reduction and replacement, and public concerns about the use of animals in research.
 More specifically there is increasing evidence that aspects of refinement not only benefit animals but can improve the quality of research results.
 Outputs could also include development of novel replacement, or non-invasive technological refinements that may lead to reductions in the financial costs of research.

 In proposing activities during the project to explore possible translational opportunities applicants should demonstrate awareness of policy and societal implications and are advised to consult the National Centre for 3Rs (NC3Rs) website (see external links) which provides a valuable source of information that should be used to ensure maximum value is derived from the research.